 Slavery and Modern Slavery (SMS) Study Group

-This Study Group aims to promote such exchange and a critical interrogation of ‘modern slavery’ in order to better understand how the afterlives of colonialism, slavery, and imperialism shape the lives of marginalised groups that often appear in dominant discourse as at risk of ‘modern slavery’.
+This study group on ‘Slavery and Modern Slavery' (SMS) aims to promote exchange and a critical interrogation of ‘modern slavery’ in order to better understand how the afterlives of colonialism, slavery, and imperialism shape the lives of marginalised groups that often appear in dominant discourse as at risk of ‘modern slavery’.

 The SMS Study Group is convened by UK-based sociologists from global south countries and hopes to facilitate dialogue between global south and UK based scholars, and in particular to provide an intellectual space in which to:

 - develop a critique of 'the new abolitionism';

 - foster critical and nuanced research on the phenomena dubbed 'modern slavery’, including but not limited to “trafficking”, “forced labour”, “debt bondage”, “worst forms of child labour”, “sexual exploitation”, “forced criminal activities”;

 - encourage attention to the extensive and forcible restraints on freedom that are sanctioned by liberal democratic states and so stand outside dominant discourse on 'modern slavery' (e.g., through immigration detention, immigration controls, workfare, prison industrial complex, etc.);